Strengthen your evaluation by using a mixture of data collection methods to enable you to triangulate your findings.

 Quantitative (numbers) and qualitative (narrative) methods represent different ways data can be collected and used to inform your evaluations.
 Quantitative data collection methods give numerical results whereas Qualitative data collection methods use narrative or descriptive data rather than numbers.
 These methods include:

-- Quantitative methods: Structured interviews and questionnaires, monitoring forms, performance data and validated measures
+- Quantitative methods: Structured interviews and questionnaires, monitoring forms, performance data and validated measures (such as measures of wellbeing)

 - Qualitative methods: Interviews (unstructured and semi-structured), observations, focus groups, document reviews